GravityPDF/gravity-pdf/README.txt

 == Changelog ==

 = 3.6.0 =
-* Feature - Added support for Gravity Form's sub-field 'middle' name  (1.9Beta)
+* Feature - Added support for Gravity Form's sub-field middle name  (1.9Beta)
 * Feature - Patch mPDF with full :nth-child support on TD and TR table cells
-* Feature - Added $form_data['products_totals']['subtotal'] key (total price without shipping costs added)
+* Feature - Added $form_data[products_totals][subtotal] key (total price without shipping costs added)
 * Feature - Added formated money to all product fields in the $form_data array
 * Feature - Default templates: only show fields who's conditional logic is true.
-Perfect when used with 'default-show-html'
+Perfect when used with default-show-html
 * Housekeeping - Move PDF_EXTENDED_TEMPLATES folder to the /wp-content/upload/ directory.
 Get more info about the move (see http://developer.gravitypdf.com/news/migrating-template-directory-means/)
 * Housekeeping - Refined when admin resources are loaded
 * Housekeeping - Fixed typo during initial initialisation